SubhasreeSengupta/jekyll-now/_posts/2017-11-24-end-to-end-approach.md

 ## Training and setup

-We preprocessed and trained the MAPS dataset in the GCP GPU instance <<add config>>.
+We preprocessed and trained the MAPS dataset in the GCP GPU instance(configuration: 1 Nvidia Tesla K80 GPU, 8 vCPUs, 52 GB RAM, 100 GB Memory).
+A high epoch value of 1000 was set to verify if there is any improvements in the accuracies.

-Approach 1: The m
+Approach 1: The entire dataset trained for 7 epochs before early stopping.

+Approach 2: In this approach, the different categories of full musical pieces were trained per folder.
+The training stopped at 63 epochs, 20 epochs, 7 epochs, 7 epochs, 7 epochs for the training folders.

 ## Results
 (output visualization)

 ## References

+• An End-to-End Neural Network for Polyphonic Piano Music Transcription, Siddharth Sigtia, Emmanouil Benetos, and Simon Dixon

 MAPS Dataset:
-V. Emiya, R. Badeau and B. David, Multipitch estimation of piano sounds using a new probabilistic spec tral smoothness principle, IEEE Transactions on Audio, Speech and Language Processing, (to be published);
+• V. Emiya, R. Badeau and B. David, Multipitch estimation of piano sounds using a new probabilistic spec tral smoothness principle, IEEE Transactions on Audio, Speech and Language Processing, (to be published);
 • V. Emiya, Transcription automatique de la musique de piano, Thèse de doctorat, Telecom Paris-Tech, 2008 (in French).